check-spelling-sandbox/varnish-cache/doc/sphinx/phk/trialerror.rst

 .. _phk_trialerror:

 =================================================
-Trial&Error - Prototyping - Continous Integration
+Trial&Error - Prototyping - Continuous Integration
 =================================================

 The other day I chatted to a friend who wrote his phd thesis with